wikiti/beautiful-jekyll/_posts/2017-01-04-javascript-command-pattern.md

 title: 'JavaScript: Command pattern'
 subtitle: Undo and redo!
 ---
+Happy new year!
 I've started reading the [Game Programming Patterns](http://gameprogrammingpatterns.com/) book.
 It's greate!
 Well written, funny, and extremely practical.
 I'd like to share a simple implementation in *JavaScript* of the *Command* patterns, the first introduced pattern in the book.

 ## Definition of *Command pattern*